miguelrcborges/archinstallscript/README.md

 Optional but recommended
 - gpu: if unselected, installs the base drivers.
 Select it to nvidia, amd or intel.
 - timezone: do ```ls /usr/share/zoneinfo``` to get available regions and ```ls /usr/share/zoneinfo/<Region>``` to get available citys.
 The format should be Region/City.
-Defauls to "Europe/Lisbon"
+Defauls to "Europe/Lisbon".
 - rootpw: root user password.
-Defaults to "root"
+Defaults to "root".
 - installtype: One of these values: minimal (only installs base arch and creates new user) and desktop.
 Defaults to minimal.
 - desktop: Choose the Desktop Environment you want between gnome, kde and xfce.
 Defaults to gnome. **NEW** dwm value.
   - *Only if installtype is set as desktop*
-- dwmrepo: Repository of the dwm build you want to use.
-Defaults to mine.
 - username: Username for the user account.
 Defaults to "user".
   - **NOTE**: Don't use uppercase letters.
 They aren't supported on linux usernames and it will fail to create your user.
 - userpw: Password for the user account.
-Defaults to "user"
+Defaults to "user".
 - winefi: Windows EFI partition to be detected by systemd-boot.
 If defined, its contents will be copied to your efi partition, so systemd-boot can detect it and give an option to boot into your windows install.

 Optional
 - editor: either neovim, vim or nano.
 Defaults to nvim.
-- swap: swap partition
+- swap: swap partition.
 - home: home partition
-- kernel: eg. linux-zen
+- kernel: eg. linux-zen.
-- hostname: set a hostname instead of "arch"
+- hostname: set a hostname instead of "arch".

+DWM specific
+- dwmrepo: Repository of the dwm build you want to use.
+Defaults to mine.
+- dwmrefresh: If you have a refresh variable on your dwm's config.h, it should change it according to this variable.

 Once you are done setting up the variables, run the installer script: